SanketPatil5248/LGMVIP-Tasks/README.md

-here are the two tasks provided by LGM
+Here are the two tasks provided by LGM